Measure thy life by

 gives and gives till it has nothing left.

-What a revolution would
+What a revolution

-standard of giving; if God's people ventured
+were the standard of giving; if God's people

-on "making themselves poor" as
+ventured on "making themselves poor" as Jesus

-if the "I" - "me" -
+"I" - "me" - "mine" were practically

 delivered up, no longer to be recognized when